Custom Made

 “I wanted to create something extravagant, that really showed the versatility of a single jewel.
 A client then has the opportunity to wear it with multiple outfits, for different occasions and unique aesthetics.”

-So, how is a ‘Transformable’ actually created?
+So, how was this ‘Transformable’ actually created?

 Step 1: The Concept & Sketch